 I pay child support and my income remains the same as of the time of the divorce?
 Can I get a reduction in child support if my parenting time with the children substantially increases?

 Consult with a lawyer on this topic as the answer depends on the circumstances.
-I have seen pro se individuals who attempt to get a reduction in child support due to somewhat increased parenting time fail to properly present all issues that might relate to what may be a substantial change in circumstances.
+I have seen pro se individuals who attempt to get a reduction in child support due to somewhat increased parenting time but fail to properly present all issues that might relate to what could be a substantial change in circumstances.

 How can I find out whether the child support obligor is making substantially more money?